ArnoChenFx/Houdini-OpenCL-lib/README.md

 ### float4 qslerp(float4 q1,float4 q2,float value)

 {
-    quaternion blend between q1 and q2 based on the bias }
+    return a quaternion blend between q1 and q2 based on the bias }

 ### void qconvertToaa(float3 &axi,float &angle,float4 q)

 {
-    convert a quaternion to axi and angle
+    converts a quaternion to axi and angle
 }